 In recent years, transmedia communication has emerged as a new way of telling stories.

 A transmedia campaign is a campaign in which information about a brand is transmitted through different channels.
 But, unlike traditional campaigns, each channel is used to tell a part of the story by adapting the message and all of them complement each other to create a message.
-Another characteristic of this type of campaigns is the interactivity with the public.
+Another characteristic of this type of campaign is the interactivity with the public.
 It manages to connect with the client in a more direct, personal and emotional way, thus giving a positive turn to the brand, since the clients are integrated dynamically with it, in addition to helping the history of the company to transcend to a wide public.

 - Game of Thrones- 19 kingdoms

 To launch the 4th season of Game of Thrones in Spain, Canal + mounted a transmedia game that consisted of Twitter battle, @ 19 Kingdoms to attack other Kingdoms or other families.
 The goal of the game was to work strategically with or against other users to build and improve the player’s profile for battles against the kingdoms.

 To be able to tell this story, Canal + started the campaign with the spot “Apparition” and ended with the coronation of the winner in an event.
 The scope of this campaign was more than 11,000 page views per week, 5,000 players and 16,000 interactions in each battle.

 The company wanted to launch a campaign that would reach the young.
 For this I create a gimcana through social networks and its web in which the participants could personlizar their can, create their own community and get meetings with Youtubers.
 To participate, players should follow the tracks through RRSS.

 This campaign managed to increase the reputation of the brand and its affinity with its consumers.
 They managed to be trending topic on several occasions and created a unique experience for their target.

 3. Intercore and Toshiba – The beauty inside